Male Facelift Surgery London & UK

 - Haematoma formation (a small collection of blood beneath the skin)

 If you would like to learn more about the potential risks of facelift surgery in men, you can ask your surgeon at the consultation to help you build up a clear understanding of what the procedure involves and how to minimise the risks associated with surgery.

 What results can men expect from facelift surgery?

 Facelift surgery for men can produce results that can last in excess of 10 years or more.
 The procedure is designed to get rid of loose and sagging skin with a reduction in lines and wrinkles.
-Men who have a facelift often tell us how youthful and refreshed they look which makes them feel much better about themselves.
+Men who have a facelift often tell us how youthful and refreshed they look, which makes them feel much better about themselves.
 Surgery is designed to enhance the masculinity of a man’s face with a more chiselled and defined jawline and chin.
-Sunken cheeks are affectively corrected for a powerful anti-aging effect.
-The procedure can produce enhanced results when combined with complimentary procedures including a neck lift, eyelid surgery or a brow lift.
+Sunken cheeks are effectively corrected for a powerful anti-ageing effect.
+The procedure can produce enhanced results when combined with complimentary procedures, including a neck lift, eyelid surgery or a brow lift.